akhil0001/simple-state-machine/packages/react/docs/api.md

         }
       ```
     - ### useSharedMachine(machineConfig)
-      - ⚠️ WARN: EXPERIMENTAL ⚠️
+      - ⚠️ WARNING : EXPERIMENTAL ⚠️
       - `useSharedMachine` hook is similar to `useMachine` hook except that this hook just uses one instance of the machine.
       - To elaborate, in the above example we have a counter machine and one component that invokes it.
 If we want to share the same state across different components, either we need to do `prop-drilling` or use `createContext`.
       - Instead, what if we have a hook that could share the machine state across the users of the machine.
 The philosophy behind this hook that you can now share the state anywhere across the React tree